Published: October 10, 2019 | Updated: October 15, 2020 | Posted by: Venus Zoleta | Personal Finance

 The Philippines is still a largely unbanked country.
 Data from the latest Bangko Sentral ng Pilipinas financial inclusion survey show that 77% or 52.8 million adults don’t put their money in a formal bank account.

 Out of those who are unbanked, 60% said they didn’t open an account due to lack of money.
 This is a common misconception about having a savings account in the Philippines.

 In fact, Filipinos have many affordable banking options at their disposal.
-There are bank accounts that make saving easy through low maintaining balance and initial deposit.
+There are bank account types that make saving easy through low maintaining balance and initial deposit.
 No need to worry about not having enough money and having your account closed.
 You just need to know where to look for low maintaining balance savings accounts.

 Here are the savings accounts in the Philippines with the lowest maintaining balance.
 Some even don’t require it.
 All accounts listed below are insured by the Philippine Deposit Insurance Corporation (PDIC).

 |PNB Debit Account Lite||None||None||0.10%|